AusDTO/gov-au-ui-kit/README.md

 We have automated this, with a few additions:

 - `scss-lint` for linting
-- `kss-node` for auto-building a living style guide
+- `kss-node` for auto-building a living style guide.

 This is available as a shell script at `bin/cibuild.sh`.